Why Include the BALM in Coach Training?

 Of course, there is so much more to the BALM for coach trainees to explore!
-They are only required to take the 12 Principles and 7 Steps courses, yet many of them can be found in Coaching Groups, Journaling Workshops, and other offerings of the BALM Institute while they are in the coach training, and interning and teaching many courses for families upon graduation.
+While the 12 Principles, 7 Steps course and Component Gatherings are required, trainees can often be found attending Coaching Groups, Journaling Workshops, and other offerings of the BALM Institute, and grads often take the opportunity to intern in many courses for families upon graduation.

-Once certified and experienced as coaches, they can also be found teaching coach training courses and guiding the newbies along on the path to being BALM coaches and fulfilling the BALM mission of helping ALL families blaze the trail to recovery in their homes!
+Once certified and experienced as coaches, they can also be found teaching coach training courses, guiding the newbies along on the path to being BALM coaches and fulfilling the BALM mission of helping ALL families blaze the trail to recovery in their homes!

 When potential coaches choose the BALM Training Institute, they are choosing a school with the highest standards of coach training and of recovery, a school that respects each individual’s approach to family recovery and recovery, encouraging families to become educated in the many opportunities for recovery and learning how to help families and loved ones along the recovery path as a result of their coach training and their own inner work to Be A Loving Mirror.

 CLICK HERE to enroll in our Quick Guide to Family Recovery Life Coach Training.
 Receive 4 Videos and a PDF Blueprint to A Career in BALM Coaching

 or call 1-888-998-2256 option 5 and an admissions representative will contact you to answer your questions and help you determine if this program is a good fit for you!